 Kaitensatsuma says

-It's such a pain in the ass to find Brined pickles outside of the North East 😅
+It's such a pain to find Brined pickles outside of the North East 😅

 Monika says